-Four plain-paper copies of the completed dissertation (in four separate boxes) must be submitted unbound to the Music Faculty Office.
+Four plain-paper copies of the completed dissertation (in four separate boxes) must be submitted unbound to the DMA office.
 The Dissertation Fee and Order Form and appropriate payment should accompany the dissertation copies.
 The student will receive confirmation of the submission.